 Why This Matters to St. Charles Parish

 Louisiana has approved or is building some of the largest data center facilities in the world.
-Four major projects represent over $41.5 billion in announced investment:
+Three major projects represent nearly $50 billion in announced investment:

 Meta "Hyperion"